Python-GIS-book/site/source/part1/chapter-01/md/04-conditional-statements.md

     name: python3
 ---

-It would be better to use direct citations along the text instead of "inspired by" kind of sentence in the beginning:

-This section was inspired by the Programming in Python lessons {cite}`Bostroem2016` from the [Software Carpentry organization](http://software-carpentry.org) [^swc] and the Python for Data Analysis book {cite}`McKinney2017`.

-TODO: Add citations to appropriate places.

 # Conditional statements

 In this lesson we will learn how to make choices in our code using conditional statements (`if`, `elif`, `else`) and Boolean values (`True`, `False`).